I believe that healthcare is a universal right. Regardless of income or location, every North Carolinian is entitled to basic healthcare.

 From the barrier islands to the Blue Ridge Mountains, North Carolina’s environment is one of the most diverse in the world.
 I believe that climate change is real and that we must take serious steps to counter its effects.

 Blocking further pollutants from entering into the ecosystem is step one.
-That’s why I believe that North Carolina must block fracking, prevent offshore drilling, and do everything we can to stop toxic and hazardous waste from seeping into out soil, water, and air.
+That’s why I believe that North Carolina must block fracking, prevent offshore drilling, and do everything we can to stop toxic and hazardous waste from seeping into our soil, water, and air.
+I have supported legislation that will hold polluters financially accountable for clean-up costs and bipartisan initiatives to support greenways across our state.

 Corporations should pay to clean up their own mess, not the tax payers.
 The current General Assembly has given sweetheart deals to massive corporations that pollute our water, while sticking North Carolina families with the bill.
 That’s wrong and I will work to fix it.

 As a long time public school advocate and PTA leader, I know that every child deserves a world class education, right here in North Carolina.
+In response to the ongoing teacher shortage from the COVID-19 pandemic, I have stepped up and have served as a substitute teacher for Wake County Public Schools for the past year.
 From pre-K through high school, education should be free to students and well-funded by the state.
 For our state to compete economically and for all individuals to live fulfilled lives, a quality education is crucial.

 North Carolina has some of the best institutions of higher education in the world.
 We need to ensure that they remain fully funded and have the resources they need to continue to grow.
 But, a four-year degree isn’t for everyone; and in many cases, those that learn a trade, have a higher earning potential than those with a bachelor’s degree.
 That’s why we need to invest in our local community colleges and trade schools.
 In 2017, Governor Cooper proposed a plan to fully fund a community college education for those that meet attainable academic benchmarks.
 The best part is this plan is fully funded without raising any taxes.